Sagarkadyan/Insta-automater/README.md

 ## 🚀 About This Module

 This folder contains the core automation scripts for **Insta-automater**.
-Use these scripts to automate Instagram activities such as posting, following, liking, and more.
+Use these scripts to automate Instagram activitie of uploading reel, by sharing to bot while you scroll the reel.

 ---